-A higher BMI can impact hormonal imbalances, pregnancy risks, the amount of drugs needed for fertility treatments in women and sperm count in men.
+A higher BMI can impact hormonal imbalances, pregnancy risks and the amount of drugs needed for fertility treatments in women, as well as sperm count in men.

 The proportion of overweight people in industrialised countries has reached epidemic proportions in recent decades.
 Therefore, obesity is a frequent risk factor for cardiovascular diseases, hormone-associated cancer, diabetes mellitus, osteoarthritis and other common diseases.
 The body mass index (BMI) is a tool for evaluating body weight in relation to height.
 It is calculated by dividing the body weight in kilograms by the body length in cm squared, resulting in the unit kg/cm2.

-The fatty tissue is an organ system that, in addition to storing fats in the form of triglycerides, also functions as a hormone-producing gland.
-It releases adipokinins, of which several dozen are known.
+The fatty tissue is an organ system that, in addition to storing fats in the form of triglycerides (the most common kind of fat in your body, which are stored in your fat cells), also functions as a hormone-producing gland.
+It releases adipokines (cell-signalling molecules produced by adipose tissue), of which several dozen are known.
 Among the particularly important hormones are leptin, adiponectin, resistin and, interestingly, messenger substances known from the immune system, such as interleukin 6 and tumour necrosis factor-α.

 The adipose tissue is essential for survival because it regulates the absorption of energy and body temperature, inhibits or activates inflammatory reactions, intervenes in the regulatory circuits of other hormone systems in the brain and thus influences reproduction, food intake and circulation regulation.
 For this reason, there is a balance between fatty tissue and other types of tissue, the so-called body fat percentage.
 Corresponding shifts into a deficiency or an excess impair the above-mentioned processes of the body.
 For example, women have a physiologically higher fat percentage than men, which increases from childhood to adulthood.
 For this reason, they can produce oestrogens even after menopause.

 Being overweight or obese can be associated with excessive or impaired hormone production.
-Since fatty tissue can also produce oestrogens, these interfere with the ovulation control cycle by altering the release of hormones from the pituitary gland.
+Since fatty tissue can also produce oestrogens, these interfere with the ovulation control cycle by altering the release of hormones from the pituitary gland, which regulates important functions such as growth, blood pressure and reproduction.
 Among other things, a consequence is that eggs can no longer mature completely, causing male precursor hormones to accumulate, which likewise disrupts egg maturation.